How To Find Out if Criminal Charges Are Filed: Know These 5 Rights

 How to Check if You Have Been Charged with a Crime

-If you’re wondering, “how do I know if I’ve been charged with a crime,” there is a way to tell.
+If you’re wondering, “How to find out if there’s a charge against you,” there is a way to tell.
 You can either check with local law enforcement on your own to see if charges filed are available, or hire an attorney.3 There are both positive and negative sides to each option.

 While you can use a free service (like in the case of free criminal background check Washington state), doing so can leave you vulnerable to liability which may ultimately cause you significantly more harm than good.
 For example, imagine using a free service to check your criminal record and falsely trusting the report, only to be pulled over and arrested for a warrant you didn’t know about, costing thousands in legal and court fees (not to mention jail time that could have been avoided).